renpy/renpy/sphinx/source/voice.rst

 in "game/tl/french/omelette.ogg" will make Ren'Py use the french version when the french language is activated in the game.

+It works just the same for automatic voice, as long as the filepath of the translation file starting from "game/tl/<language>/" matches the filepath of the original file starting from "game/"

 Voice Functions
 ---------------